 Online license activation of Acronis True Image fails if the network connection to Acronis servers is blocked in the firewall software, Windows hosts file, router settings or by Internet Service Provider (ISP).

-Users of Acronis True Image 2018 and 2019 Standard can activate Acronis True Image using the offline method, as described here.
+Users of Acronis True Image 2018, 2019 and 2020 Standard can activate Acronis True Image using the offline method:

 Licenses of the subscription type, Acronis True Image Advanced and Acronis True Image Premium, cannot be activated offline.
 If you have a subscription license and it fails to activate, follow the instructions below to troubleshoot the network connection issues to Acronis servers and activate the license online.